lowRISC/opentitan/hw/ip/otbn/dv/doc/fcov.md

 If we underflow the call stack for `grs1`, there's no architectural address, so that can't happen at the same time as a bad data address.
 Similarly, if we underflow the call stack for `grd`, there's no WDR index, so that can't cause an invalid WDR index.
 However, every other combination is possible.
-Binning together the two underflows unless it makes a difference to the possible behaviour gives the following list:
+Binning together the two underflows unless it makes a difference to the possible behavior gives the following list:

 - Underflow call stack and set both increments.
   Tracked as `underflow_and_inc_both_cross`.